 - Investigational product management

 - Data management

-The overall training approach used in these modules is based on adult learning principles.
+The overall training approach used in these modules paper writer is based on adult learning principles.
 Methods would comprise a combination of interactive lectures, discussions, practical exercises – small group work, role-plays and preparation/review of records.

 Target participants are those who are involved in research such as investigators, clinicians, pharmacists, other health professionals, research staffs, sponsors, ethics committee, etc.